Here are 4 sales tips that will help you to immediately become a better closer.

 4. Disqualify prospects that are on the fence

-It can be very common that we qualify opportunities and invest time in them and then somewhere down the line they stall out, and it seems like there is nothing we can do to close them.
-When this is the case, it can be a good technique to disqualify the prospect and takeaway what you are trying to sell.
-The way to do this is to question the prospect if it makes sense to continue forward.
+It can be very common that we qualify opportunities and invest time in them, and then, somewhere down the line, they stall out, and it seems like there is nothing we can do to close them.
+When this is the case, it can be an excellent technique to disqualify the prospect and take away what you are trying to sell.
+The way to do this is to question whether it makes sense to continue forward.

 You can do this by saying something like: